pmoustopoulos/customer-api/SpringBoot3_Knowledge_Sharing.md

 ## 4. Key Annotations in Spring Boot

 In this section, I will walk through the key annotations used across the various classes in the example project, explaining their purpose and best practices.
 These annotations are essential for managing dependencies, handling HTTP requests, mapping database entities, and more.
 It is important to note that there are many more annotations available in Spring Boot, and I am only covering those that are used in this project.
 Additionally, when you write tests (unit tests, integration tests, etc.), you will use additional annotations specific to testing.

+### 1. Commonly Used Annotations Across the Application

+These annotations are versatile and can be used in different layers of a Spring Boot application, depending on the need.

+- **`@Slf4j`**: Creates a `Logger` instance in the class, allowing for easy logging without manually defining a logger.
+  This annotation can be used in any class where logging is required, such as service classes, controllers, repositories, and even configuration classes.

+- **`@AllArgsConstructor`** and **`@NoArgsConstructor`**: Generate constructors with parameters for all fields and no-argument constructors, respectively.
+These can be used in entity classes, DTOs, and any other classes where constructor injection or simple instantiation is needed.

+- **`@Data`**: Generates getters, setters, `equals()`, `hashCode()`, `toString()`, and other utility methods.
+While it is suitable for DTOs and simple data carrier classes, it is generally not recommended for JPA entities due to potential performance issues and complications with `equals()` and `hashCode()` methods.
+Instead, for JPA entities, it's better to use individual annotations like `@Getter`, `@Setter`, and `@ToString`.

-### 1. Entity Class Annotations
+### 2. Entity Class Annotations

 - **`@Entity`**: Marks the class as a JPA entity, meaning it is mapped to a database table.
 It is crucial for ORM (Object-Relational Mapping) in Spring Boot.

 - **`@Table(name = "customers")`**: Specifies the name of the table in the database that this entity maps to.
 Useful when the table name differs from the class name.

 - **`@Id`**: Denotes the primary key of the entity.
 It is a mandatory annotation for JPA entities.

-- **`@GeneratedValue(strategy = GenerationType.IDENTITY)`**: Specifies the primary key generation strategy. `GenerationType.IDENTITY` indicates that the database will auto-generate the primary key.
+- **`@GeneratedValue(strategy = GenerationType.IDENTITY)`**: Specifies the primary key generation strategy.
+  `GenerationType.IDENTITY` indicates that the database will auto-generate the primary key.

 - **`@Column`**: Marks a field as a column in the database.
 It can include additional attributes like `nullable`, `unique`, and `length` to define the column's characteristics.

 - **`@CreationTimestamp`** and **`@UpdateTimestamp`**: Automatically manage the creation and update timestamps of the entity, using the database's current timestamp.

 - **Lombok Annotations**:
     - **`@Getter`** and **`@Setter`**: Generate getters and setters for all fields.
     - **`@ToString`**: Generates a `toString()` method.
-    - **`@NoArgsConstructor`** and **`@AllArgsConstructor`**: Generate constructors with no parameters and with parameters for all fields, respectively.
     - **Note**: The `@Data` annotation is not recommended for JPA entities due to potential performance issues and complications with `equals()` and `hashCode()` methods.

 - **Best Practice for Associations**: When working with entity relationships (`@OneToMany`, `@ManyToOne`, etc.), it is important to understand fetch strategies (`FetchType.LAZY` vs. `FetchType.EAGER`) and cascade options to manage how related entities are loaded and persisted.
-You can search online for more details.

-### 2. DTO Class Annotations
+### 3. DTO Class Annotations

 - **`@Data`**: Generates all necessary methods like `equals()`, `hashCode()`, `toString()`, and getters/setters.
   Suitable for DTOs, which are simple data carriers without complex logic.

-- **`@AllArgsConstructor`** and **`@NoArgsConstructor`**: Generate constructors for all fields and no-argument constructors, respectively.

 - **`@JsonInclude(JsonInclude.Include.NON_NULL)`**: Ensures that null fields are not included in the JSON output, resulting in cleaner API responses.

 - **`@Builder`**: Implements the builder pattern, making it easy to create immutable DTO objects with only the required fields set.

-### 3. Repository Class Annotations
+### 4. Repository Class Annotations

 - **`@Query`**: Defines custom JPQL or native SQL queries within repository interfaces.
 Useful for complex queries not handled by Spring Data JPA's method naming conventions.

 - **`@Param`**: Binds method parameters to named parameters in a query, improving readability and maintainability.

 - **`@Repository` (Not explicitly required)**: While you don't need to explicitly use this annotation if you extend `JpaRepository`, it is good to know that it marks a class as a repository and makes it eligible for exception translation into Spring's DataAccessException hierarchy.
+This annotation can also be used in custom repository implementations.

-### 4. Service Class Annotations
+### 5. Service Class Annotations

 - **`@Service`**: Marks the class as a service, which is part of the service layer in the application.
 It is a specialization of `@Component`, indicating that the class contains business logic.

-- **`@AllArgsConstructor`**: Generates a constructor with one parameter for each field, which is ideal for constructor-based dependency injection, a preferred method in Spring.

-- **`@Slf4j`**: Creates a `Logger` instance in the class, allowing for easy logging without manually defining a logger.

 - **`@Override`**: Indicates that a method is overriding a method in a superclass.
 It is a good practice to use this annotation to avoid errors, like incorrect method signatures.
+This annotation can be used in any class where method overriding occurs, not just in services.

-### 5. Controller Class Annotations
+### 6. Controller Class Annotations

 - **`@RestController`**: Combines `@Controller` and `@ResponseBody`, indicating that the class handles HTTP requests and that the return value of each method is written directly to the HTTP response body, typically as JSON.

 - **`@RequestMapping("/api/v1/customers")`**: Maps HTTP requests to specific methods in the controller, providing a base path for all endpoints within the controller.

 - **`@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`**: Map HTTP GET, POST, PUT, and DELETE requests, respectively, to specific methods in the controller.

 - **`@Operation(summary = "Add a new customer")`**: Used in OpenAPI/Swagger documentation to describe the purpose of an endpoint, aiding in generating accurate and useful API documentation.

 - **`@Valid`**: Used to trigger validation of the request body or path variables based on constraints defined in the DTO.